Atherosclerosis

 Signs of Stroke

-A mini-stroke or stroke may occur if arteries of the neck are affected.
+A mini-stroke or stroke may occur if arteries in the neck or brain are affected.

 A variety of characteristics and behaviors called risk factors may contribute to atherosclerosis.